chao-mu/djf/README.md

 DJF
 ===

 The Dot Jif Format is an Erisian file format based on the Discordian Society Super Secret Cryptographic Cypher Code on page 00071 of the Principia Discordia.
-It is used to encode all manner of bytes, regardless of their race, color, or creed.
+It is used to encode all manner of bytes, whether they be audio, visuals, or audiovisuals.

 While the only way of decoding a DJF encoded file is through brute force, the time it takes to decode scales linearly as the data is broken into chunks.